 So I opened up the bitmap in the hex editor XVI32 and looked up the bitmap file format specification.
 I found that the bitmap had an 8-bit palette with 256 colors, even though it was a simple black-and-white image.
 I looked at the pixel data and saw that the image was indeed composed of two colors; hexadecimal 11 and 1F.
 Looking up those entries in the palette, I saw that color 11 was 000000 black and that color 1F was FFFFFF white.
 I then edited that entry in the palette to FFFFFE.
 I opened up the game, and the fix worked perfectly.

 I also applied the change to the original Japanese version of the game.

 Here are the images, in bitmap format so you do not have to convert it.
 You can simply put it into the graphics directory and it will work.

 English version (Aeon Genesis English fan translation patch):

-This bug does not affect the recently-released remake of the game.
+This bug does not affect the more popular remake of the game.

 It’s come to my attention that La-Mulana was broken even further by the release of Windows 10.
 Getting it to run correctly is still possible, as far as I can tell, but more difficult.

 First, there are now ugly gray boxes behind every sprite where there is meant to be transparency.
 This is too hideous to be tolerated, in my opinion.
 Fortunately, this can be fixed (on my computer, at least) by right-clicking on the .exe, and setting the color mode to 16-bit color.